Babysitter checklist - CareforKids.com.au ® ChildcareJobs.com.au

 Choosing a babysitter

 There are a number of important details you need to find out about your potential babysitter.
-Check that you have answers to the following questions:
+Check that you have answers to the following questions or remember to list them out and check them off.

 What is the carer's age and experience?
 Has this experience been with children of similar ages to your own?